History of Buddhism - Gotama's Story

 Sectarian factions of Buddhism

-The enlightened leaders of the Buddhist movement several times tried to sort out conflicting interpretations of the Buddha's teachings, the sutras.
+During the councils the leader of the Buddhist movement several times tried to sort out conflicting interpretations of the Buddha's teachings, the sutras.

 History of Buddhism in India